Cartoon of a retired surgeon operating a mini excavator in a garden-10 unexpected excavator uses for retired surgeons

 Working with Excavator

 Forget golf.
 Forget bridge.
 You’ve earned something with more horsepower.
-But don’t forget your other hobbies, say, twitching. (or blogging).
+If you prefer wildlife adventures, see my Tasmania trip

 Why Surgeons and Excavators Click